Jeroen-G/laravel-photo-gallery/readme.md

 This will create the tables for the gallery.
 Now you're ready to start!

 ## Usage
-The photos will be uploaded to the folder `public/uploads/photos/` so make sure that it exists.
+The photos will be uploaded to the folder `public/uploads/photos/`.

 If you want to change the way the gallery looks you can create a file with the same name in `app/views/gallery`.
 For example, if you want to change the master layout, you should creat the file `app/views/gallery/layouts/master.blade.php`.